 Also, if you have circulatory issues in your legs such as varicose veins, this stretch can help improve blood flow back to your heart.

 Another important aspect of the Whole Body Aligner is that it eases anxiety and promotes a sense of relaxation.
-Feeling relaxed is actually quite important for your bones – I devote an entire chapter of the Save Our Bones Program to this issue, because constant stress can be detrimental to your bone health.
+Feeling relaxed is actually quite important for your bones – I devote an entire chapter of the Osteoporosis Reversal Program to this issue, because constant stress can be detrimental to your bone health.

 When you’re chronically stressed and tense, you produce high levels of cortisol.
 Like all steroids, cortisol can decrease bone density by producing a highly acidic environment in your body.
 Getting cortisol levels down is essential for your bones to thrive.